 - Plugins Can Get Expensive: The more features you add with premium plugins, the more your monthly costs will rise.
 Since the platform doesn’t offer as many built-in tools as BigCommerce, for instance, you may find yourself spending more than you would by the time you add the plugin costs to the plan payment every month.

-- Limited Flexibility: You can customize your code through apps or by hiring a Shopify developer, but unlike other enterprise ecommerce platforms like Magento, you cannot create custom designs from scratch.
+- Limited Flexibility: You can customize your code through apps or by hiring a Shopify developer, but unlike other enterprise ecommerce platforms like Adobe Commerce, you cannot create custom designs from scratch.
 It’s important to remember, however, that this applies to any hosted platform, not just Shopify.

 If you’re already using another Shopify plan, you’ll be familiar with everything because it uses the same dashboard and editor.
 The difference is not in how it works, but what it can do.
 The Shopify Plus plan gives you access to a shopping script to configure more precise shipping rates so you can change your shipping options based on cart contents, customer tags, or minimum order value.
 You have more control over setup and customization in general.